Introduction to ESG (2-day)

 - Executives involved in strategic and operational functions, including finance, corporate strategy, human resources, supplier or community relations, and government affairs

-- Senior managers involved in setting up corporate governance or CSR initiatives
+- Senior managers involved in setting up corporate governance or ESG initiatives

 - Stakeholder managers responsible for their organisation’s dealings with the community, their employees and elsewhere